 § 7020.
-Methods for Submitting Requests to Delete, Requests to Correct, and Requests to Know and Requests to Delete.
+Methods for Submitting Requests to Delete, Requests to Correct, and Requests to Know.

-- (a) A business that operates exclusively online and has a direct relationship with a consumer from whom it collects personal information shall only be required to provide an email address for submitting requests to delete, requests to correct, and requests to know.
-All other businesses shall provide two or more designated methods for submitting requests to know, including, at a minimum, a toll-free telephone number.
-Other acceptable methods for submitting these requests include, but are not limited to, a designated email address, a form submitted in person, and a form submitted through the mail. - (b) A business that does not fit the description in subsection (a) shall provide two or more designated methods for submitting requests to delete, requests to correct, and requests to know.
+- (a) A business that operates exclusively online and has a direct relationship with a consumer from whom it collects personal information shall only be required to provide an email address for submitting requests to delete, requests to correct, and requests to know. - (b) A business that does not fit the description in subsection (a) shall provide two or more designated methods for submitting requests to delete, requests to correct, and requests to know.
 One of those methods must be a toll-free telephone number.
 If the business maintains an internet website, one of the methods for submitting these requests shall be through its website, such as through a webform.
-Other Acceptable methods for submitting these requests to delete, requests to correct, and requests to know may include, but are not limited to, a toll-free phone number, a link or form available online through a business's website, a designated email address, a form submitted in person, and a form submitted through the mail. - (c) A business shall consider the methods by which it primarily interacts with consumers when determining which methods to provide for submitting requests to delete, requests to correct, and requests to know-and requests to delete.
+Other methods for submitting requests to delete, requests to correct, and requests to know may include, but are not limited to, a designated email address, a form submitted in person, and a form submitted through the mail. - (c) A business shall consider the methods by which it primarily interacts with consumers when determining which methods to provide for submitting requests to delete, requests to correct, and requests to know.
 If the business interacts with consumers in person, the business shall consider providing an in-person method such as a printed form the consumer can directly submit or send by mail, a tablet or computer portal that allows the consumer to complete and submit an online form, or a telephone with which the consumer can call the business's toll-free number.